 I’m retired from regular employment and I live in the Philippines as an American citizen and expatriate, in an area of the world some people would call paradise.
 I live in the suburbs of Olongapo City, on a hill at the end of a road.

 I try not to write about personal issues, but I will on occasion.
 I write about the Philippines, naturally, because it’s where I live.
 I usually write what comes to mind on any given day.

 I cut my programming teeth (BASIC and Assembly Language) on the Commodore 64 way back in the 1980s.
 I hacked some software and ran a bulletin board service on a Commodore 128D from 1992 to 1998.
-I used some of my programming and people skills at a later job, where I ended up as the manager of the IT department, working mostly with UNIX servers.
+I used some of my programming and people skills at a later job, where I ended up as the manager of the IT department (quitting just before a promotion to director), working mostly with UNIX servers.
 I quit that job for medical reasons, but I would have quit eventually anyway.
 Programming is a hobby for me and it wasn’t fun when it became a job.

 I don’t program much today – I usually write short scripts to carry out specific tasks.
 I spend much more time writing, or researching subjects to write about.
 Perhaps I’ll someday write a novel, but don’t count on it.
 I prefer nonfiction and technical writing.

 It’s all About Expression